browsh-org/browsh/README.md

 ## Installation

-Download a binary from the [releases](https://github.com/browsh-org/browsh/releases) (~11MB).
+Download a binary from the [releases](https://github.com/browsh-org/browsh/releases) (~11 MB).
 You will need to have [Firefox](https://www.mozilla.org/en-US/firefox/new/) already installed.

-Or download and run the Docker image (~230MB) with:
+Or download and run the Docker image (~230 MB) with:
     `docker run --rm -it browsh/browsh`

 ## Usage
 Most keys and mouse gestures should work as you'd expect on a desktop browser.

-For full documentation click [here](https://www.brow.sh/docs/introduction/).
+For full documentation, click [here](https://www.brow.sh/docs/introduction/).

 ## Contributing
 _Note that some of these instructions may be out of date (July 2022)_

-For generic Linux systems you can follow [this guide](https://github.com/browsh-org/browsh/blob/master/SETUP_DEV_LINUX.md) on how to setup a build environment, that you may be able to adapt for other systems as well.
+For generic Linux systems you can follow [this guide](https://github.com/browsh-org/browsh/blob/master/SETUP_DEV_LINUX.md) on how to set up a build environment, that you may be able to adapt for other systems as well.

 Windows users can follow [this guide](https://github.com/browsh-org/browsh/blob/master/SETUP_DEV_WIN.md) in order to set up a build environment.